evgdim/clean-code/index.md

 4. Data Class
 5. Dead Code
 6. **Speculative Generality**

+### Speculative Generality
+A code that is written because of feature that might arrive in the future.
+We're bad guessers!
+It makes the code hard to reason about.
+Code is read more often than it's written.
+Increases abstraction.

 ## Couplers
 All the smells in this group contribute to excessive coupling between classes or show what happens if coupling is replaced by excessive delegation.